 Frankly, I approached this post with some trepidation.
 “The resurrection and the life” is, after all, the very core of the Christian message, praise God!
 And while we spend our lives soaking in its truth, what are we going to say here that hasn’t been said a zillion times by much smarter people?
 What could we possibly point out that you don’t already know?

 Well, my fabulous co-blogger Lauren Crews to the rescue!
 As always, she suggested some refreshing new perspectives on this life-giving truth.
 (And pssst!
-Lauren’s first book, The Strength of a Woman releases on Monday!
-Hurry and check out the pre-order pricing on Amazon.)
+Lauren’s first book, The Strength of a Woman is available now!)

 Yeshua gave us this life-giving promise just before He demonstrated its truth–by raising His beloved friend Lazarus from the dead.
-This happened when “the Passover of the Jews was near” (John 11:55).
-These events took place with Passover looming, during the last weeks before Yeshua’s final, triumphal entry into Jerusalem (John 12:12).
+This happened when “the Passover of the Jews was near” (John 11:55), so these events took place with Passover looming, during the last weeks before Yeshua’s final, triumphal entry into Jerusalem (John 12:12).

 Martha then said to Jesus, “Lord, if You had been here, my brother would not have died.
 Even now I know that whatever You ask of God, God will give You.”